seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 it's completely wrong.
 Our mind tells us that logically it's OK, but it is logically right in the real world, not in OOP world.

 Our client code consider the abstract parent class as the single source of truth about it's data type.
-And it sais that variables of data type *Mechanic* have *fixVehicle* method, that accepts an instance of *Car* as input parameter.
+And it says that variables of data type *Mechanic* have *fixVehicle* method, that accepts an instance of *Car* as input parameter.
 So for safety our client code *always* provide an instance of *Car* to the method.
 But *SportsCarMechanic* class has broken the abstract parent's contract, because it accepts *SportCar* instances or more specialized versions.
 When our client